CarmenIJsebaart/BalloonGame/README.md

 # BalloonGame

-Multiplayer game in which you have to collect heart-shaped balloons, and you have to destroy other players balloon.
+- Multiplayer game.
+- A foggy world.
+- Collect heart-shaped balloons.
+- Destroy other players balloons.
+- Fire and thorn bushes destroy balloons.
+- Shoot arrows with a bow or use a spear to destroy balloons.